PyLadiesGermany/PySV_PyLadies_fund/README.md

 ### How do I get reimbursed?

 Once the request has been approved you can go ahead and make the purchase.
 Once the purchase has been made you can submit the receipt for reimbursement.
-Reimbursement can be expected in (5-7 days).
+Reimbursement can be expected within 14 days.

 To submit the receipt you need to email it to [invoice@python-verband.org](mailto:invoice@python-verband.org) with pyladies@python-verband.org in CC.